-Add the chicken stock and 1 cup of water to a large pot on high heat.
+- Add the chicken stock and 1 cup of water to a stock pot on medium high heat.
 Allow the pot to come to a boil.

-In a small fry pan on medium heat, add the coriander seeds and whole star anise.
+- In a small fry pan on medium heat, add the coriander seeds and whole star anise.
 Toast the aromatics until fragrant.
 Wrap them up in a cheesecloth / chux cloth or tea bag.

-- When the soup is boiling, add the chicken, ginger, sugar, pepper and toasted aromatics.
+- When the soup is boiling, add the chicken, sugar, pepper, chicken bouillon powder and toasted aromatics.
 Give the pot a stir and wait for stock to come back to a boil.
-Once boiling, turned down the heat to medium low and let the pot simmer partially covered for 20 minutes.
+Once boiling, turned down the heat to medium low and let the pot simmer partially covered for 10 minutes.

-After 20 minutes, take a piece of chicken out and check if its done.
-If yes then take it out the rest of the chicken and let it cool.
+- After 10 minutes, take out a piece of chicken and check if its done.
+If yes, then take out the rest and let it cool.
 If not, leave the chicken in the pot until done.
 Put the lid back on the pot with a small gap for the steam to escape and continue to simmer on low until needed.